 The Statement of Net Position and Statement of Activities display information about the reporting entity as a whole.
-These statements include all funds of the reporting entity except for fiduciary funds.
 The statements distinguish between governmental and business-type activities.
 Governmental activities generally are financed through taxes, intergovernmental receipts, and other non-exchange receipts.
 Business-type activities are financed in whole or in part by fees charged to external parties for goods or services.